Calico-Care/Calico/README.md

 - **Job**: Installs dependencies with Bun and runs `npx expo install --check`.
 - **Goal**: Surface version mismatches early so `expo doctor` never fails unexpectedly; pair this with Dependabot PRs for Expo packages.

+**Tips**:
+- Use the same Bun cache strategy as the main CI job (see Continuous Integration above)
+- Review generated PRs promptly to catch breaking changes before they reach main
+- Consider running `expo doctor` locally before pushing to prevent surprises in CI

 ### Dependabot

 `.github/dependabot.yml` is scoped to Expo SDK packages (`expo-*`, `react-native`, `react`, `@sentry/react-native`, etc.) and opens grouped weekly PRs so you can review upgrades in one go without noise from unrelated libraries.

+**Configuration**:
+- Scoped to Expo ecosystem to reduce noise
+- Grouped by dependency type for easier review
+- Weekly schedule to batch related updates
+- Includes lockfile maintenance to keep `bun.lockb` fresh

+**Workflow**: After Dependabot opens a PR, the main `ci.yml` runs automatically.
+Ensure all jobs pass (lint, tests, Maestro flows) before merging, and prioritize PRs that upgrade core packages like `react-native` or `expo`.

 ### 2. EAS Build (`eas-build.yml`)